 That classic image of the New England college town – students walking across a tree-lined campus toward ivy-covered buildings, fall foliage bathing the quad in hues of red, gold and orange – comes to life at the many baccalaureate, graduate and associate’s colleges across Maine.
 The state is home to private and public universities, with student bodies that range from just a few hundred to well over 11,000 students.

 Several Maine colleges have been recognized as being among the best institutions of higher learning in the New England region, such as Bates College – ranked among the country’s top private liberal arts universities – and the University of Maine – ranked among the top 100 public schools in the U.S. As an added benefit, most of Maine’s colleges have stunning physical locations, near the ocean, lakes or mountains, making them desirable for both their academic qualifications and their proximity to outdoor recreation.
-If you find that the campus life isn’t for you after reading this article, there are options in Maine to receive your undergraduate and graduate degree online.

 Bates College’s long history stretches back to 1855.
 This private, liberal arts institution – the first co-educational college in New England — was founded by abolitionists who wished to promote civil rights, freedom and access to higher education for all.
 Today, Bates College has an enrollment of about 1,700 undergraduate students and is known for its low student-to-faculty ratio, its commitment to diversity and its highly selective admissions process.